ViktorLaurens/MMMP/README.md

     └── requirements.txt

 ### docs/
 Contains the research paper explaining the rationale behind the creation of this multi-robot motion planning library and the underlying algorithms and methodologies involved.
-See [Documentation](#documentation) section.
+See [Documentation](#documentation).

 ### experiments/
 Contains configuration files for various parts of your project.